Assisted-Mindfulness/bayesian-average/README.md

 ## Installation

-You may install Bayesian Average into your project using the Composer package manager:
+You can install the Bayesian average into your project using the [Composer](https://getcomposer.org/) package manager:

 ```bash
 composer require assisted-mindfulness/bayesian-average